NavyaG-lab/Tech-writer/etl_users/archived_datasets.md

 Setting up a dataset to be archived is a two-fold process:

 1. Add relevant metadata to the dataset for the ETL to correctly trigger its archiving after each successful computation.
-2. Write an archive `DatasetSeriesContractOp` for the ETL to correctly read it back in subsequent runs.
+2. Write an archive `DatasetSeriesContract` for the ETL to correctly read it back in subsequent runs.

-This reference document assumes that you understand how to code up a basic `SparkOp`, and that you are somewhat familiar with the `DatasetSeriesContractOp` API.
+This reference document assumes that you understand how to code up a basic `SparkOp`, and that you are somewhat familiar with the `DatasetSeriesContract` API.

 ## Relevant vocabulary